-The Calvary University Graduate Organization Development (OD) Program promotes professional development and growth by preparing organizational leaders to manage with a Servant's heart in the church and in the world according to a biblical worldview.
+The Calvary University Graduate Organization Development (OD) Program promotes professional development and growth by preparing organizational leaders to manage with a Servant's heart in the church and in the world according to the biblical worldview.

-Teaching Faculty: Dr. Skip Hessel, Jr., M.B.A., D.M.; Dr. Germaine Washington, M.B.A., D.M.
+Dr. Skip Hessel, Jr., M.B.A., D.M.; Dr. Germaine Washington, M.B.A., D.M.